 Question: Can we bring some beer?
 Answer: Yes, you can drink alcohol while fishing with us.
 You must bring your own.
 If you become intoxicated to the point you are a safety hazard, that can end your trip.
 Not to mention, you have to get home somehow because driving is not an option.

 Do not bring drugs.
 Even though marijuana is legal in Washington state, you cannot bring it on our boats.
-Ridge to River Outdoors vessels and licensed guides are subject to boarding and inspection the United States Coast Guard, Fish & Game, and all local law enforcement.
+Ridge to River Outdoors & 365 Charters vessels and licensed captains are subject to boarding and inspection the United States Coast Guard, Fish & Game, and all local law enforcement.
 If you have prescription medication in a labeled prescription bottle, that is acceptable.